 My Debt Payoff Sprint

 I like to call the next two years my payoff sprint.
-I crushed a large amount of debt in a small amount of time, and it changed my life.
+I crushed a large amount of debt in a small amount of time.
 By my side the whole time was James.
 While he worked regular hours at an environmental nonprofit, I took on various side gigs.
 He'd give me foot rubs when I finally came home at night, knowing how hard I was working.
 He was also happy to swap expensive nights out with a home-cooked meal and Netflix.

 When we had our first anniversary in 2015, I thought to myself, I could build something with this man.
 And secretly, I was hoping that my actions would inspire him to crush his own debt too.